 35. Summarize the process for incorporating public comments into federal consistency and other decision making.

-Overarching
+Section VIII: Overarching

 36. In two pages or less, and from the CMP manager’s perspective, identify the two - four most significant impacts or accomplishments and the two - four most significant challenges (excluding program administration, operations, or management challenges discussed in item #8) the CMP had or faced during this evaluation period.
 If any of these are not already discussed in #13, 14, 16, 17, 19, 20, 23, 24, 26, 27, 29, or 30, please summarize them.
 Include influences and factors that have advanced or hindered the achievement of any CMP goals, objectives or outcomes.